Immigration detention is incredibly harmful to people who have survived torture. That's why we are campaigning to stop them being detained.

 Our campaign to stop the Home Office detaining survivors

 Our detention campaigning has seen more than 22,000 of our supporters take action by writing to their MPs, signing our open letter to the Home Secretary and donating to our appeals.
 In parliament, our concerns and evidence have been raised in House of Commons and Lords debates.

 Immigration detention is a part of the UK's immigration system.
 It is where the government holds people who it thinks it can remove from the UK.

 The government has a responsibility to only use detention as a last resort and for the shortest time possible.
 But this does not happen.

 Roughly 25,000 people a year end up in detention.
 Less than 50% of people are actually deported, most are released.

 There is no time limit on detention.
 When detained you are not allowed to leave for the day.
 Some people are locked up for months, or even years, not knowing when or whether they will be released.
 This has an awful impact on mental health.

 The UK is the only European country to have no limit on the amount of time a person can be locked up in immigration detention.

 Torture vs immigration detention

-Survivors’ descriptions of their experiences in detention can be hard to tell apart from their descriptions of torture back home... watch the video and take our quiz to see if you can.
+Survivors’ descriptions of their experiences in detention can be hard to tell apart from their descriptions of torture back home... watch the video below.